 Next, you ask yourself: how can I make this number smaller?
 How can I minimise the harm that I do to the environment?
 You select materials that are more eco-friendly, minimise your transportation needs by using local suppliers, look for low-energy manufacturing solutions, that sort of thing.
 This is not a question that you answer just once either, it’s something that you will return to over and over again for as long as you manufacture the product.
 There is always room for improvement.

 Don’t get me wrong, this is certainly not easy.
-To give you an idea, here at Tales by Trees we have spent the last six months working on and refining calculations for our first product, the Seed, which will become available in October.
-(You can learn more about the Seed here.)
+To give you an idea, here at Tales by Trees we have spent the last six months working on and refining calculations for our first product, the Seed, which will become available in December.
 For our calculations, we use both carbon footprint measurements as well as a model called the ecological rucksack which allows us to calculate the total quantity of materials that were used, moved or disturbed when making our product.
 To minimise our impact on the environment, we use only sustainable wood resources and elsewhere have done our best to use as eco-friendly materials and transportation methods as possible.
 For the sake of transparency, we will make our calculations public as soon the last remaining puzzle pieces have locked into place and we have confirmed that our figures are as water-tight as possible.

 So, it isn’t easy, but let’s say that you have now done your best (for now) to minimise the harm that you cause on the environment, and you know how net negative your product is.
 The next question is: how can I create as much good in the world as is the harm that I am currently causing?
 If you thought counting your negative impact was hard, this is even harder.
 If you cut down a tree, you can of course plant a new one.
 But obviously that new tree is not going to be exactly equal to the cut tree.
 The subject of compensation quickly becomes very complex.
 What can be compensated and how?
 What time frames should I be considering?
 Where do I get the relevant and accurate data?
 How do I account for things that are not under my control?